 What exactly is electricity?

 Despite the huge role electricity plays in our lives few understand it and it is a wide ranging subject.
-Usually if you open any electrical text books you are quickly thrown in an array of complex laws and mathematics.
+Usually if you open any electrical text books you are quickly thrown into an array of complex laws and mathematics.

-My previous blog something about nothing explained how over ninety nine percent of each and every atom is in fact empty space and that the less than one percent is mobile particle matter: namely protons, neutrons and the much tinier electrons.
-It also explained how interactive push and pull forces between those highly mobile atomic particles gave an atom its space, volume size and shape, and how atoms are then joined to make the solids, liquids and gases of our world.
+My previous blog something about nothing explained how over ninety nine percent of each and every atom is in fact empty space and that less than one percent is mobile particle matter: namely protons, neutrons and the much tinier electrons.
+It also explained how interactive push and pull forces between those highly mobile atomic particles give an atom its space, volume size and shape, and how atoms are then joined to make the solids, liquids and gases of our world.

 The Electricity of Wired Circuits

 Electron particles do not like one another.
 Any electron moving the most miniscule of distance towards another electron will transfer energy in the form of a ‘push away’ to that electron and cause it to move.
 Any electron moving away from another electron will reduce the ‘push away’ on that electron encouraging the first electron to follow.